Skip navigation

 People with this condition should talk to a dietitian.
 Diet changes are needed to prevent stomach problems.
 This may involve limiting intake of some types of fat.

-Supplements of medium-chain triglycerides are taken under the supervision of a health care provider.
+Supplements of medium-chain triglycerides are taken under the supervision of your health care provider.
 They should be used with caution, because they may cause liver damage.

 Outlook (Prognosis)